Global route / Europe-Middle East

 Alps and Zagros remain partially visible above cloud at altitude; Persian Gulf approach is typically clear.

-What is the best side of plane for London to Dubai?
+What is the best side for London to Dubai?